Which Home is Right for you?

 Mortgage brokers don’t work for any specific lending institution.
 Their role is to find the lender with the terms and rates that are best for the buyer.

 - Ask around.
-Your realtor, another professional, family members, or friends may give you helpful suggestions.
+Your realtor, another professional, family member, or friends may give you helpful suggestions.

 - Look in the Yellow Pages™ under “Banks,” “Credit Unions” or “Trust Companies” for a lender and under “Mortgage Brokers” for a broker.